SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 ===========

-In Swift, there are four kinds of expressions: prefix expressions, binary expressions, primary expressions, and postfix expressions.
+In Swift, there are four kinds of expressions: prefix expressions, infix expressions, primary expressions, and postfix expressions.
 Evaluating an expression returns a value, causes a side effect, or both.

-Prefix and binary expressions let you apply operators to smaller expressions.
+Prefix and infix expressions let you apply operators to smaller expressions.
 Primary expressions are conceptually the simplest kind of expression, and they provide a way to access values.
 Postfix expressions,
-like prefix and binary expressions, let you build up more complex expressions using postfixes such as function calls and member access.
+like prefix and infix expressions, let you build up more complex expressions using postfixes such as function calls and member access.
 Each kind of expression is described in detail